-"When my husband and I were married 43 years ago we didn't have much in the way of decorations, so our first Christmas we bought this paper angel
+"When my husband and I were married 43 years ago we didn't have much in the way of decorations, so our first Christmas we bought this paper angel at Jamesway in

 This year there are two Christmas trees in the Miller home, both filled with memories.